-The example we consider addresses the digital encoding of handwritten digits (Hinton, Dayan, & Revow, 1997).
+Our first example addresses the digital encoding of handwritten digits (Hinton, Dayan, & Revow, 1997).
 In this domain, there are 64 random variables corresponding to the gray-scale values [0,255] of scaled and smoothed 8-pixel x 8-pixel images of handwritten digits obtained from the CEDAR U.S. postal service database (Hull, 1994).
 Applications of joint prediction include image compression and digit classification.
 The sample sizes for the digits ("0" through "9") range from 1293 to 1534.
 For each digit, we use 1100 samples for training, and the remaining samples for testing.

 We use a relatively diffuse Normal-Wishart parameter prior for each of the Gaussian components of MDIAG/n and MFULL/n models.
-In the notation of DeGroot (1970), our prior has $\nu = 2$, all values in μ set to 64 as a rough assessment of the average gray-scale value over pixels, $\alpha = \nu + 64$, and τ set to the identity matrix.
+In the notation of DeGroot (1970), our prior has $\nu = 2$, μ set to the empirical mean from the training samples, $\alpha = \nu + 64$, and τ set to the identity matrix.
 We choose α to be the sum of ν and the number of observed variables to compute the MAP parameter values in closed form.
-The parameter priors for the Gaussian components of the MDAG/n models are Normal-Wishart priors specified using the hyperparameters described above and the methods described in Heckerman and Geiger (1995).
-We use a uniform prior on the number of components in the mixture and, when learning MDAG/n models, a uniform prior on the structure of the component DAG models.
-Because we know that the values of each of the 64 variables are constrained to the range [0,255], we fix the parameters in the uniform distribution of the noise model accordingly.
-Finally, the hyperparameters $\{\alpha_0, \ldots, \alpha_k\}$ of the Dirichlet prior on the mixture weights (i.e., the distinguished variable) are $\alpha_0 = 0.01$ for the noise component, and $\alpha_1 = \ldots = \alpha_k = 0.99/k$ for the Gaussian components.
+The parameter priors for the Gaussian